NilPointer-Software/bdfd-wiki/src/guides/variables.md

 User variables are unique per-user and differ in each server.

 ### User Variables - Functions
-- `$setUserVar[variableName;newValue;(optional) userID]` - Sets the provided variable to 'newValue' for the inputted 'userID', or the author of the command if no user is provided.
+- `$setUserVar[variableName;newValue;(userID;guildID)]` - Sets the provided variable to 'newValue' for the inputted 'userID' and 'guildID', or the author of the command if no 'userID' is provided and current guild if no 'guildID' is provided.
-- `$getUserVar[variableName;(optional) userID]` - Gets the current value for the provided user variable.
-Returns the author's variable value if no 'userID' is provided.
+- `$getUserVar[variableName;(userID;guildID)]` - Gets the current value for the provided user variable.
+Returns the author's variable value if no 'userID' is provided and uses the current guild if no 'guildID' is provided.

 ### User Variables - Examples